gt-ospo/oss-software-preservation/olive/import-nxpk.md

 2025/03/19 01:22:41 2.
 Run using caviar-vmnetx to run the VM: caviar-vmnetx --package /caviar/c56617b6819182c4f1320e2d2a14b9cc7c172702d13dc5f019bfa0c6adb99adf
 ```

-### 2. Upload the converted files to a webserver
+2. Upload the converted files to a webserver.
+If you do not have a webserver setup, you can follow [./webserver.md](this) tutorial.

-Upload the contents of the temporary directory to the webserver.

 Example:
 `scp -r /tmp/tmp.swHtNei2oI/* user@webserver:/path/to/webserver`

-### 3. Run the VM
+3. In this step, we will run the VM.
 Make sure `caviar` is running with `--urls` including the webserver you uploaded the files to.

-Run `stat /caviar/<package-file>` to make sure the file you uploaded exists.
+First, run `stat /caviar/<package-file>` to make sure the file you uploaded exists.

 Example:
 `stat /caviar/c56617b6819182c4f1320e2d2a14b9cc7c172702d13dc5f019bfa0c6adb99adf`